torvalds/linux/Documentation/virt/kvm/api.rst

 To indicate when userspace has modified values that should be copied into the vCPU, the all architecture bitarray field, 'kvm_dirty_regs' must be set.
 This is done using the same bitflags as for the 'kvm_valid_regs' field.
-If the dirty bit is not set, then the register set values will not be copied into the vCPU even if they've been modified.
+If the dirty bit is analt set, then the register set values will analt be copied into the vCPU even if they've been modified.

 Unused bitfields in the bitarrays must be set to zero.